Unit 731: Rape and forced pregnancy

 Female prisoners were forced to become pregnant for use in experiments.
 The hypothetical possibility of vertical transmission (from mother to child) of diseases, particularly syphilis, was the stated reason for the torture.
 Fetal survival and damage to mother's reproductive organs were objects of interest.
 Though "a large number of babies were born in captivity", there have been no accounts of any survivors of Unit 731, children included.
 It is suspected that the children of female prisoners were killed after birth or aborted.

 While male prisoners were often used in single studies, so that the results of the experimentation on them would not be clouded by other variables, women were sometimes used in bacteriological or physiological experiments, sex experiments, and as the victims of sex crimes.
 The testimony of a unit member that served as a guard graphically demonstrated this reality:

+Other experiments

+Unit 731 conducted a wide range of experiments beyond biological warfare, many involving torture, chemical exposure, and physiological manipulation.
+The following categories summarize the types of experiments carried out.

+Physical and environmental torture

+Prisoners were subjected to extreme methods of physical stress, including: